Semantic.UiCalendar

 Summary

 A list of properties of the view to apply as class names.
-If the property is a string value, the value of that string will be applied as a class name.`
+If the property is a string value, the value of that string will be applied as a class name.`javascript

 // Applies the 'high' class to the view element